whitneyburton/portfolios/students/1510/steve-oscar-olson/20160428-steve-oscar-olson-m4.markdown

 From: Dan - Working with Steve on various issues during our mod 4 projects was a great experience.
 He’s always willing to sit down and discuss a problem.
 Steve is easy to work with as a pair by thinking critically about the challenge and gets things done quickly when working solo.
 Not only can he Rails, he can also JavaScript/React very well.

 From: Brenna - I was lucky enough to work with Steve on a the GameTime project that focused on building a client-side game in HTML Canvas.
 One of the best parts about working with Steve is his ability to exude confidence and control even when facing the inevitable road blocks.
 He has an amazing sense of humor that made these challenges oddly enjoyable, and I found that we worked at a very similar pace which made overcoming challenges a great learning experience for us both.

 ### Rubric Scores

-* **A: End-of-Module Assessment**: 4 (NA defaults to 4)
+* **A: End-of-Module Assessment**: 3
 * **B: Individual Work & Projects**: 3
-* **C: Group Work & Projects**: 4
+* **C: Group Work & Projects**: 3
 * **D: Community Participation**: 3
 * **E: Peer & Instructor Feedback**: 3

 ### Notes

-( Leave blanks for reviewers )
+* I have no strong feelings on teal
+* CompleteMe in M1 were the most difficult for me

 ### Outcome

-( Leave blanks for reviewers )
+GRADUATED